« Wireless security - don't get caught out | A few tips to improve SEO »

 Most agencies and consultancies that read this will say "of course we'd never do that, we're [agile/professional/highly competent]".
 Realistically, they're not.
 And it's often not their fault.
 It's mostly the fault of those engaging them.

 Another issue with specification control concerns technical specifications.
-Sometimes the most remarkable things happen, and we've seen an agency that has delivered beautiful search engine optimised Ajax-driven sites release static Web 1.0 monstrosities.
-When we intervened and asked them why they built it to be SEO unfriendly the reply was "we haven't optimised it as there are hundreds of techniques and it's completely ready for SEO enhancement".
+Sometimes the most remarkable things happen, and I've seen an agency that has delivered beautiful search engine optimised Ajax-driven sites release static Web 1.0 monstrosities.
+When I intervened and asked them why they built it to be SEO unfriendly the reply was "we haven't optimised it as there are hundreds of techniques and it's completely ready for SEO enhancement".
 Yes, anything that isn't search engine optimised is ready for being optimised...

 Project specification should be done with a view to any compliance issues that business might face, but don't forget to specify the platform metrics.
 Web and user metrics are one thing, but what are the operational metrics that will be reported on to the investors, and which are key to report on to monitor business performance?
 Specifying which of these should be monitored up-front should save a costly or inaccurate data-mining process.